Here's a modest proposal

 The other is the strong material incentive for people not to die.
 An UNRWA card carries with it benefits for the individual and the number on issue is important to the group.
 Why would a mere death get in the way of that?

 Before the Islamic Revolution the women of Iran were among the most liberated in the Muslim world at least in the cities.
-They began to go to universities and have careers just like in the West.
+They began to go to universities and have careers just as in the West.
 As result the birth rate fell.
 That comes with prosperity, freedom and women's liberation.
 That is why the Iranian regime has moved to restrict female access to higher education.
 With a measure of freedom comes fewer babies.

 In a generation Muslim young people of Judea and Samaria will look less like this: